Department of Labor Logo United States Department of Labor

 (r) Revised

-The March 2024 Consumer Price Index for the Chicago-Naperville-Elgin area is scheduled to be released on April 10, 2024.
+The September 2024 Consumer Price Index for the Chicago-Naperville-Elgin area is scheduled to be released on Thursday, October 10, 2024.

 Technical Note

 The Consumer Price Index for Chicago is published monthly.
 The Consumer Price Index (CPI) is a measure of the average change in prices over time in a fixed market basket of goods and services.
-The Bureau of Labor Statistics publishes CPIs for two population groups: (1) a CPI for All Urban Consumers (CPI-U) which covers approximately 93 percent of the total population and (2) a CPI for Urban Wage Earners and Clerical Workers (CPI-W) which covers 29 percent of the total population.
+The Bureau of Labor Statistics publishes CPIs for two population groups: (1) a CPI for All Urban Consumers (CPI-U) which covers approximately 93 percent of the total U.S. population and (2) a CPI for Urban Wage Earners and Clerical Workers (CPI-W) which covers approximately 29 percent of the total U.S. population.
 The CPI-U includes, in addition to wage earners and clerical workers, groups such as professional, managerial, and technical workers, the self-employed, short-term workers, the unemployed, and retirees and others not in the labor force.

-The CPI is based on prices of food, clothing, shelter, and fuels, transportation fares, charges for doctors' and dentists' services, drugs, and the other goods and services that people buy for day-to-day living.
-Each month, prices are collected in 87 urban areas across the country from about 4,000 housing units and approximately 26,000 retail establishments--department stores, supermarkets, hospitals, filling stations, and other types of stores and service establishments.
+The CPI is based on prices of food, clothing, shelter, fuels, transportation fares, charges for doctors' and dentists' services, drugs, and the other goods and services that people buy for day-to-day living.
+Each month, prices are collected in 75 urban areas across the country from about 6,000 housing units and approximately 22,000 retail establishments—department stores, supermarkets, hospitals, filling stations, and other types of stores and service establishments.
 All taxes directly associated with the purchase and use of items are included in the index.

-The index measures price changes from a designated reference date (1982-84) that equals 100.0.
-An increase of 16.5 percent, for example, is shown as 116.5.
-This change can also be expressed in dollars as follows: the price of a base period "market basket" of goods and services in the CPI has risen from $10 in 1982-84 to $11.65.
-For further details see the CPI home page on the Internet at www.bls.gov/cpi and the BLS Handbook of Methods, Chapter 17, The Consumer Price Index, available on the Internet at www.bls.gov/opub/hom/homch17_a.htm.
+The index measures price changes from a designated reference date; for most of the CPI-U the reference base is 1982-84 equals 100.
+An increase of 7 percent from the reference base, for example, is shown as 107.000.
+Alternatively, that relationship can also be expressed as the price of a base period market basket of goods and services rising from $100 to $107.
+For further details see the CPI home page on the internet at www.bls.gov/cpi and the CPI section of the BLS Handbook of Methods available on the internet at www.bls.gov/opub/hom/cpi/.

 In calculating the index, price changes for the various items in each location are averaged together with weights that represent their importance in the spending of the appropriate population group.
 Local data are then combined to obtain a U.S. city average.
 Because the sample size of a local area is smaller, the local area index is subject to substantially more sampling and other measurement error than the national index.
 In addition, local indexes are not adjusted for seasonal influences.
 As a result, local area indexes show greater volatility than the national index, although their long-term trends are quite similar.
-Note: Area indexes do not measure differences in the level of prices between cities; they only measure the average change in prices for each area since the base period.
+NOTE: Area indexes do not measure differences in the level of prices between cities; they only measure the average change in prices for each area since the base period.

 Information in this release will be made available to individuals with sensory impairments upon request.
 Voice phone: (202) 691-5200; Telecommunications Relay Service: 7-1-1.